BAVDE1/openGL-boilerplate/README.md

 `FontManager` manages the currently loaded fonts that can be used in any `TextRenderer`. the `FontManager`'s fonts should be loaded at runtime before any text rendering is attempted. use `init()` before loading any font, and `generateAndBindAllFonts()` to complete the loading.

+`FontManager` also contains the shader and vertex layout all `TextRenderer`s use.
+But these are set up and initialized automatically.

 `TextRenderer` takes any number `TextRenderer.TextObject`s and buffers them all together for easy rendering.
 A `TextRenderer`s buffer is only rebuilt when one of its `TextObjects` is modified. or if one is added to removed.

 **Note:** there is 1 default font thats loaded (at font id 0) before anything else (also italicised fonts are kinda broken atm)